GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 either to a new file, or back to the original file that you had initially opened?
 Turns out there is.
-The [Native File System API](https://web.dev/native-file-system/) allows you to open and create files and directories, make modifications, and save them back.
+The [Native File System API](https://web.dev/native-file-system/) allows you to open and create files and directories, as well as modify and save them .

-Let's see how I can feature-detect if the API exists.
+So how do I feature-detect an API.
 The Native File System API exposes a new method `window.chooseFileSystemEntries()`.
 I can use this fact to conditionally load `import_image.mjs` and `export_image.mjs` if the API exists, and if it isn't available, load the files `import_image_legacy.mjs` and `export_image_legacy.mjs`